QuineDot/rust-learning/src/dyn-trait-impls.md

 }
 ```

-In short, the compiler knows how to go from the type-earased form
+In short, the compiler knows how to go from the type-erased form
 (like `Box<Self>`) into something ABI compatible for the base type
 (`Box<BaseType>`) for every supported receiver type.